alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 date: '2019-10-28'
 ---

-# Background

-It's been said that learning a new language each year helps engineers stay on their feet.
+It's considered sage advice by many a developer: learn a new programming language each year.

+The adage is most commonly attributed to the seminal work <a href="https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X" target="_blank">The Pragmatic Programmer</a>, but the phrase seems impossible to avoid during each year's end.

-I don't formally prescribe to this mode of thinking, but I _do_ experiment with new libraries, languages, and tooling every so often in order to glean new practices and ideas.
+I don't formally prescribe to this mode of thinking, but I _do_ see the value in its intent.
+Tinkering with new libraries, languages, and/or tooling often helps me gather new practices, ideas, and patterns I was less likely to encounter in my existing process.
+It's good to explore outside your workflow from time to time.

-One topic that's interested me during the last few years is web assembly.
-I'm intrigued specifically by its use cases, performance benefits, and influence over the future of the web.
+Something that's filled that time most recently has been Rust.
+I'm intrigued specifically by its niche use cases, performance benefits, and influence over the future of the web through its strong adoption by the web assembly crowd.

+After spending time exploring the documentation and community, I've enjoyed the experience enough to bother you about it.

 # Why Rust?